Welcome to my NASM vs ACE article everyone. Are you having trouble choosing between these top two certifications?

 - Exam questions: ACE has 150 questions whereas NASM only has 120 questions.
 NASM is the winner in this category.

-- Quality of study materials: Both of these companies provide top level study materials and assistance in order to prepare for their respective tests.
+- Quality of study materials: Both of these companies provide excellent study materials and assistance to prepare for their respective tests.
 You can’t go wrong with either one in my opinion.
 ACE and NASM tie in this one.

 - Continuing education: Both certifications require 20 hours of continuing education.
 NASM is slightly cheaper at only $99 to recertified in comparison to $129.
 Slight edge to NASM.